PatrickShaw/weather-app/README.md

 Location pins represent the intensity of rainfall, with greater rainfall resulting in a deep blue and less rainfall in a light blue pin.
 If rainfall is not selected it defaults to red.
 If rainfall in not a valid number it defaults to grey.

 Around each marker is a circle representing the intensity of temperature, the hotter it is the more red the circle.
-Likewise if temperature is not selected it defaults to a greyish-blue and if temperature is not a valid number it defaults to gery.
+Likewise if temperature is not selected it defaults to a greyish-blue and if temperature is not a valid number it defaults to grey.

 Hovering over the pins displays more information about the area.